calebjacob/express-vue/README.md

 npm run start:frontend
 ```

-When running the frontend dev server via Vue CLI, all changes will be hot loaded to your browser - eliminating the need to refresh manually after each change.
+When running the frontend dev server via Vite, all changes will be hot loaded to your browser - eliminating the need to refresh manually after each change.

 ## Testing